PetesWorkSpace/PetesWorkSpace/README.md

 🔍 **Open to opportunities** in Business Analysis, Product Management, and Programme Management 📍 **Location**: Remote or Hybrid roles preferred
-🎓 **Recent Achievement**: BCS Foundation Certificate in Business Analysis

 ## Experience Highlights

-- 20+ years in telecommunications industry
+- 25+ years in telecommunications industry
 - Strategic roles at **BT Group** and **Nokia**
 - Expertise in telco cloud architecture and deployment
 - Track record in API platform development and monetization